 Can tuition insurance help protect against uncertainties caused by the coronavirus pandemic?

-Pandemics are excluded.
-If campuses send students home again, tuition and housing fees won’t be reimbursed by tuition insurance.
+Pandemics are often excluded from tuition insurance policies.
+But the two major tuition insurance companies, Dewar and GradGuard, have said they will cover some disruptions caused by COVID-19.
+Here's the catch: If campuses send students home again and offer remote instruction, tuition and housing fees won’t be reimbursed by tuition insurance.
 Nor would you receive a refund because your student is afraid to move to campus or doesn’t like the online instruction delivery.

-However, if a student must withdraw due to contracting Covid-19, that might be eligible.
-According to Santa Clara University’s website, diagnosed students who must withdraw are covered by the insurance offered through the university.
-And until further notice, GradGuard’s policy is to reimburse students for withdrawing due to Covid-19, Fees says.
-Keep in mind, conditions like mono, a concussion, or depression may be more likely to cause a serious disruption than Covid-19.
+However, if a student must withdraw due to being sick after contracting COVID-19, that might be eligible.
+Keep in mind, conditions like mono, a concussion, or depression may be more likely to cause a serious disruption than COVID-19, particularly for vaccinated students.

 How much does tuition insurance cost?